6 min read

 Decide what to do and when your campaigns will run.
 Then put it on the calendar.
 After all, if it’s not on your calendar, it won’t happen!

-Then work backward to determine the steps you’ll need to take to get those campaigns ready to run (blogs to write, videos to record, landing pages to build, etc.) as well as who will be responsible for those items, and get them scheduled as well.
+Then work backwards to determine the steps you’ll need to take to get those campaigns ready to run (blogs to write, videos to record, landing pages to build, etc.) as well as who will be responsible for those items, and get them scheduled as well.

-7. Decide How You’ll Measure Your Results
+8. Decide How You’ll Measure Your Results

 how will you measure your results